Humboldt-Penguin/redplanet/docs/src/index.md

 (citations are missing from here until I figure out how I'm handling that)

-- **Crater database** which unifies [1] comprehensive database of craters D>=1km, [2] crater ages from both Hartmann and Neukum isochron-fitting, and [3] official/up-to-date IAU crater names.
+- ^^Crater database^^ which unifies [1] comprehensive database of craters D>=1km, [2] crater ages from both Hartmann and Neukum isochron-fitting, and [3] official/up-to-date IAU crater names.
-- **Digital elevation models** up to 200m resolution with memory-mapping, parallelization, and chunking for high-performance.
+- ^^Digital elevation models^^ up to 200m resolution with memory-mapping, parallelization, and chunking for high-performance.
-- **Mohorovičić discontinuity** (crust-mantle interface) models and derived **crustal thickness** maps — models are parameterized by north/south crustal density, reference interior models, and crustal thickness beneath the InSight lander with a total of ~20,000 valid combinations.
+- ^^Mohorovičić discontinuity^^ (crust-mantle interface) models and derived ^^crustal thickness^^ maps — models are parameterized by north/south crustal density, reference interior models, and crustal thickness beneath the InSight lander with a total of ~20,000 valid combinations.
-- **Magnetic source depth** data from spherical harmonic inversions.
+- ^^Magnetic source depth^^ data from spherical harmonic inversions.
-- **Heat flow** and **Curie depth** calculations from **gamma-ray spectroscopy (GRS)** data.
+- ^^Heat flow^^ and ^^Curie depth^^ calculations from ^^gamma-ray spectroscopy (GRS)^^ data.
 - MAVEN magnetometer data, filtered for nighttime and low-altitude (COMING SOON).